 - Gathering information about why young people join the League of Women Voters

-- Creating a tool-kit for local Leagues to directly recruit and engage young professionals in their communities
+- Creating resources for local Leagues to directly recruit and engage young people in their communities

 - Creating a community for young professional League members (and utilizing this community to help move the League into the 21st century)